chloetychang/cits3200-group-49/Meetings/Week 3/Internal Meeting 2.md

 <br>

 ## Item 2 - Discussion on structure of Sprint 1 deliverables, and how to complete it.
-> **<Check up on whether everyone is happy with the skeleton created, any comments about how we are progressing, how to improve our workflow>**
+> **Check up on whether everyone is happy with the skeleton created, any comments about how we are progressing, how to improve our workflow**
  ### Discussion
  - Database migration research will be integrated into the Sprint 1 deliverables - not part of official document, but something we have to work on
  - Implementing Tri's template into Chloe's document
  - Everyone is going to do the 1st deliverables
- - Meeting on Sunday regading the sprint 1 document
+ - Meeting on Sunday regarding the sprint 1 document
  - Sprint 1 marking criteria review
  - Having one person for each deliverables and have everyone to cross-check
  - Project acceptance test -> There are some criterias which must be checked further